dragonflydb/documentation/docs/command-reference/search/ft.create.md

 after the SCHEMA keyword, declares which fields to index:

+ - `{identifier}` is the name of the field to index:
- - `{identifier}` for hashes, is a field name within the hash.
+   - For Hash values, identifier is a field name within the Hash.
-   For JSON, the identifier is a JSON Path expression.
+   - For JSON values, the identifier is a JSONPath expression.

  - `AS {attribute}` defines the attribute associated to the identifier.
    For example, you can use this feature to alias a complex JSONPath expression with more memorable (and easier to type) name.